 If you had no facts to believe in one love story or the other, which one would you believe in?
 The one that sounds fantastical or the one that makes realistic sense?
 The final ten pages of Life of Pi ask this question and every time something miraculous sounding happens, I think of it.
 Recently, a horse named Beatrice collapsed, and was revived (almost miraculously) by Beau, her stablemate of four years.

-Owners, Lipingtons noticed that their horse was suffering from a strong pain.
-High blood pressure and other complexities was leading to conditions that Beatrice may have to be put down.
-Stablemate Beau came to the rescue by willing Beatrice to stand up and since then Beatrice has made full recovery.
+Owners Lipingtons noticed that their horse was suffering from a strong pain.
+High blood pressure and other complexities were leading to conditions that Beatrice may have to be put down.
+Stablemate Beau came to the rescue by willing Beatrice to stand up, and since then Beatrice has made full recovery.

 “We are used to seeing extraordinary interactions between the horses but we have never witnessed a horse saving another’s life.
 Beau achieved what six hours of human endeavour with straps and machinery had failed to – he managed to lift Beatrice up off the floor which has allowed her to live on.” – Ms Lipington